hline

 When we think about the tallit as a prayer closet, we picture a private area for prayer, one-on-one with HaShem.
 In this way, the priest is given a very personal connection to HaShem.

 When we think about the tallit as a tent, we picture a dwelling place for, perhaps, an entire family.
-In this way, a man is not only representing himself before HaShem, but his entire household.
+In this way, the priest is not only representing himself before HaShem, but his entire household.
+This is one of two main duties of a priest—to mediate between the people and HaShem.

-We can see that mediating between the people and HaShem is an important task for the priest and we can see that the tallit is an important tool for this task, but the priest has another duty to perform, he also mediates between man and man.
+We can see that mediating between the people and HaShem is an important task for the priest and we can see that the tallit is an important tool for this task, but the priest has another duty to perform—mediate between man and man.
 We can see why Aaron and his line were chosen to take the place of the priesthood of Melchizedek.

-Shemot (Exodus) 28:1 And take unto you Aaron your brother, and his sons with him, from among the children of Israel, that he may minister unto Me in the priest' office, even Aaron, Nadab and Abihu, Eleazar and Ithamar, Aaron' sons.
+Shemot (Exodus) 28:1 And take thou unto thee Aaron thy brother, and his sons with him, from among the children of Israel, that he may minister unto me in the priest' office, even Aaron, Nadab and Abihu, Eleazar and Ithamar, Aaron' sons.

 Mishnah Pirke Abot 1:12 Hillel said: Be a disciple of Aaron, loving peace and pursuing peace, loving people and bringing them close to Torah.

-In fact, Aaron embodied the guiding principles of Judaism found in the Tanach:
+In fact, Aaron embodied the guiding principles of Judaism found in the Tanakh:

-Micah (Mikha) 6:8 He has showed you, O man, what is good; and what does HaShem require of you, but to do justly, and to love mercy, and to walk humbly with your God?
+Micah (Mikha) 6:8 He hath shewed thee, O man, what is good; and what doth HaShem require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?

 How is this so?
 What does justice have to do with peace-making?
 It has everything to do with it!